Mobile Literacy Training Programme for Senior Citizens

 The President of ILC-I, Dr. R. A. Mashelkar, himself a scientist and technocrat of international repute, and Mr. Jayant Umranikar, Chairman, ILC-I, who also believes in dynamic innovation, propounded that ILC- I should help seniors gear up towards such an economy and make the mobile/cell, a ‘friend’ of the elders.

-The training programmes were completely a hands-on experience for the seniors who were given basic information of the uses of a mobile, the various apps, how to download them, how to create a g-mail address, typing in the regional language (Marathi), using of the various apps, especially for making online payments of utility bills like the electricity and telephone charges, using Facebook, What’s App, Skype and You Tube, amongst the many other features that a mobile phone has to offer.
+The ILC-I team who trained the senior citizens made it a completely hands-on experience for the seniors who were given basic information on the uses of a mobile, the various apps, how to download them, how to create a g-mail address, typing in the regional language (Marathi), using of the various apps, especially for making online payments of utility bills like the electricity and telephone charges, using Facebook, What’s App, Skype and You Tube, amongst the many other features that a mobile phone has to offer.

 The phobia that quite a few elderly had towards the mobile phone was completely wiped off by the end of the training and the senior citizens were quite happy to use their mobiles for services other than just making and receiving phone calls.

-ILC-I also distributed complimentary copies of a book on ‘Smart Phones’ written by the technical expert for them to refer to whenever in doubt.
+ILC-I also distributed complimentary copies of a book on ‘Smart Phones’ which is a useful manual for senior citizens to refer to.

 It was a thoroughly enjoyable learning experience for the senior citizens, and their child-like enthusiasm and energy as they learnt how to use the mobile with all its different features was truly exciting.